Employer Insights

 Work Hour Restrictions

-Employers must adhere to specific guidelines regarding the hours minors can work based on their age.
+Employers must adhere to specific guidelines regarding the hours minors can work based on his or her age.
 There are specific exceptions for minor workers involved in Career Exploration, Work Experience, or Work-Study programs.

 Oregon Leave Laws

-Employers in Oregon must adhere to several different laws regarding employee leave in the state, in addition to any federal laws that apply such as the Family Medical Leave Act (FMLA).
-These include things Oregon Sick Time, Oregon Family Leave, and Oregon Paid Leave.
+Employers in Oregon must adhere to several different laws regarding employee leave in the state, in addition to any federal laws that apply, such as the Family Medical Leave Act (FMLA).
+These include Oregon Sick Time, Oregon Family Leave, and Oregon Paid Leave.

 Oregon Sick Time

 Oregon sick time law entitles employees to receive paid sick time if the employer has 10 or more employees.
-In Portland, employers must provide paid sick time if they have 6 or more employees.
+In Portland, employers with 6 or more employees must provide paid sick time.
 For any companies smaller than these, unpaid sick time is required.
-When creating a policy for employees, these Oregon Sick Leave Policy Samples will help reduce risk of non-compliance and make required sick time easier to initially implement if it's not done already.
+When creating a policy for employees, these Oregon Sick Leave Policy Samples will help reduce the risk of non-compliance and make required sick time easier to initially implement if it's not done already.

-Employers need to provide 1-hour of sick for every 30 hours worked up to 40 hours per year.
-Employees may begin to take sick time after worked they have worked for their employer for 90 days.
-Employers must regularly inform employees the amount of sick time they have earned.
+Employers need to provide 1-hour of sick leave for every 30 hours worked up to 40 hours per year.
+Employees may begin to take sick time after he or she has worked for the employer for 90 days.
+Employers must regularly inform employees of the amount of sick time he or she has earned.

-Similarly to OFLA, employees must be notified of their rights, so a Oregon paid sick time poster or notice must be posted.
+Similarly to OFLA, employees must be notified of his or her rights, so an Oregon paid sick time poster or notice must be posted.

 New call-to-action